Kauto/better-sqlite3-helper/README.md

 ## Insert, Update and Replace

 There are shorthands for `update`, `insert` and `replace`.
-There are intended to make programming of CURD-Rest-API-functions more easy.
-With a `blacklist` or a `whitelist` it's even possible to directly give a request's query or body into the database.
+There are intended to make programming of CRUD-Rest-API-functions easier.
+With a `blacklist` or a `whitelist` it's even possible to send a request's query (or body) directly into the database.

 ### Update
 ```js